 \subsubsection{Particle Tracking}

 For a more detailed analysis of how torques evolve for individual gas mass elements, we look at the torque evolution of individual mass elements across the 10 snapshots considered.
-We define the edge of each disk as in \cite{trapp22}, wherein \rgal is the radius where the average hydrogen column density drops below 10$^{20.3} \rm{cm}^{-2}$.
-We focus our analysis on three distinct populations of mass elements: elements with an average distance within r $\leq$ $\frac{1}{2}$ \rgal from the galactic center (Inner Disk), elements with an average distance between $\frac{1}{2}$\rgal < r $\leq$ \rgal (Outer Disk), and elements with an average distance between \rgal < r $\leq$ 4 \rgal (inner CGM, iCGM).
+We define the edge of each disc as in \cite{trapp22}, wherein \rgal is the radius where the average hydrogen column density drops below 10$^{20.3} \rm{cm}^{-2}$.
+We focus our analysis on three distinct populations of mass elements: elements with an average distance within r $\leq$ $\frac{1}{2}$ \rgal from the galactic centre (Inner Disc), elements with an average distance between $\frac{1}{2}$\rgal < r $\leq$ \rgal (Outer Disc), and elements with an average distance between \rgal < r $\leq$ 4 \rgal (inner CGM, iCGM).
 For each gas mass element, the various torque sources as determined in Eq.~\ref{eq:2} are summed across the 10 snapshots to determine its net contribution.